 Outstanding luxury country hotel nr Llandudno, North WalesBook

 Standing in 200 acres of its own parkland to the south of Llandudno, Bodysgallen Hall with 4 AA stars, provides all that is best in country house hospitality.
-Enjoy the fine dining restaurant and relax and unwind in the deluxe spa.
+Enjoy the fine-dining restaurant, then relax and unwind in the deluxe spa.

 OPL Exclusive details